Contributed By Deloitte Legal SLP

 PE investors hold preferred shares to retain the decision-making control of the company, by holding either or both the majority of the voting rights of the company and/or certain veto rights over key decisions.

 It is also quite common that the PE finances the acquisition of the managers’ equity (especially when the managers are not former shareholders of the company).

-Vesting provisions are very common in management incentive plans as they ensure the continuation of the management team.
-They usually range between four to five years.
+Vesting provisions are very common in management incentive plans in Spain as they ensure the continuation of the management team.
+They usually range between four and five years.

 Accelerated vesting provisions are also very common, meaning that in the event that the liquidity event occurs prior to vesting of 100% of the incentive, and provided that the beneficiary complies with all the terms and conditions set forth in the incentive agreement, the beneficiary would normally be entitled to receive 100% of the incentive amount at the time of the liquidity event.

 Management incentive plans also include certain "good leaver" and "bad leaver" provisions.

 Restrictive covenants and obligations are usually regulated between the PE and the beneficiary in the shareholders’ agreement, the employment/director's agreement and/or the management incentive plan.

 Non-disparagement covenants are not that common in Spain but can be agreed between the parties.

 Restrictive covenants of managers, such as non-compete or non-solicitation provisions, are typically included in both equity plans and bonus/contractual plans, and a breach of such provisions usually impedes the perception of the incentive by the managers.

 Manager shareholders are usually granted protection as regards exit/divestment of the PE fund and anti-dilution.